umass-compsci-220/umass-compsci-220.github.io/materials/tutorials/homework/environment.md

 # Development Environment

 Before taking this course, you will need to download various pieces of software.
-This document will guide you through that process in a beginner-friendly manner.
+This page will guide you through that process in a beginner-friendly manner.
 If you have any issues configuring your system, please seek help as soon as possible.
 You have the internet, office hours, and Campuswire at your disposal.

 ## Getting Started